northfuse/terraform-provider-openwrt/docs/resources/network_switch.md

 ### Required

-- `id` (String) Name of the section.
-This name is only used when interacting with UCI directly.
 - `name` (String) Name of the switch.
 This name is what is shown in LuCI or the `name` field in Terraform.
 This is not the UCI config name.

 ### Optional